 If you set up a company, that company can buy cryptocurrencies from overseas as a trade affair.
 Of course, your company can exchange those for cash like KRW in Korea.
 After corporate income tax clearances, your company can remit the rest to shareholders residing in US as dividends by T/T.

-We provide you with all legal advice and service for (1)office lease contract and related matters, (2)incorporation as a limited liablity company(stock company), (3)business registration for tax, and (4)bank account opening for only 6,000USD(v.a.t. and incorporation registration tax included).
+We provide you with all legal advice and service for (1)office lease contract and related matters, (2)incorporation as a limited liablity company(stock company), (3)business registration for tax, and (4)bank account opening for only 6,000USD(v.a.t. and incorporation registration tax not included).
 We also provide you with total legal advice on monthly basis(only 1,100USD per month) for sufficient advice hours and tax accounting matters.